House-hunting? Then keep those allergy triggers in mind. Learn what to watch for, what can be fixed – and when to shorten your shortlist.

 New homes and condos can be tempting, since buyers can avoid issues like pet dander and mold that previous occupants leave behind.
 But if you notice a “new home smell,” it’s likely the chemicals off-gassing from paints, adhesives, carpets and cabinets.

 Ask the realtor or property manager for a list of materials used, and find out if they were no-VOC or low-VOC.
-If not, you might want to think twice before signing on the dotted line, especially if you or a family member has asthma that’s triggered by chemicals.
+If not, you might want to think twice before signing on the dotted line, especially if you or a family member finds chemicals to be an asthma or allergy trigger.
 But if you end up taking the leap, Portnoy recommends using the home’s air system, as well as kitchen and bath fans, to keep fresh air coming in and VOCs going out.

 Beware the Quick Fix